 Patients with initially abnormal or deteriorating mental status or focal neurologic deficits compatible with a brain lesion require a head CT or MRI.

 Supportive care is provided.
 Fluids are usually restricted to minimize potential brain edema.
-Most people who have been injured by lightning can be safely discharged unless cardiac effects or brain lesions are suspected.
+Most patients who have been injured by lightning can be safely discharged unless cardiac effects or brain lesions are suspected.

 Most lightning injuries can be prevented by following lightning safety guidelines.
-People should know the weather forecast and have backup plans if a storm is predicted.
-They should have an escape plan involving evacuation to a safer area (ideally a large habitable building) and pay attention to the weather while outdoors so they can implement the escape plan if an unexpected storm comes up.
+People should know the weather forecast and have an escape plan involving evacuation to a safer area (ideally a large, habitable building).
+They should pay attention to the weather while outdoors so they can implement the escape plan if a storm comes up.
 By the time thunder is heard, people are already in danger and should seek shelter (eg, in a building or fully enclosed metal vehicle).
 Small, open structures, such as gazebos, are not safe.
 People should not go outdoors until 30 min after the last lightning is seen or thunder is heard.
 When indoors during an electrical storm, people should avoid plumbing and electrical appliances, stay away from windows and doors, and not use hard-wired telephones, video game consoles, or computers.
-Cellular phones, personal digital assistants (PDAs), and MP3 players are safe because they do not attract lightning.
+Cellular phones and other handheld devices and laptop computers are safe when used with battery power only because they do not attract lightning.